About Title I

 Title I schools are also required to take measures to improve parental involvement in the educational process.
 Studies have shown what all good teachers know- having a parent take an active part in a child's education yields improvement in the academic achievement of the student.
 A portion of the Title I funding is set aside for use in supporting activities to improve parental involvement.

 As a parent of a child attending a Title I school, you have the right to know the professional qualifications of the teacher who instructs your child.
-The NCLB Act of 2001 allows you to ask for certain information about your child's classroom teacher.
+The ESSA of 2015 allows you to ask for certain information about your child's classroom teacher.
 Specifically, you have the right to ask for the following information about each of your child's classroom teachers:

 - Whether the Alabama State Department of Education has licenses or qualified the teacher for the grades an subjects he or she teaches